-I now have a SHOP where you can buy some of my sketches as prints, as well as t-shirts based on ink sketches I’ve designed.
+I now have a SHOP where you can buy some of my sketches as gallery-grade giclee prints via Etsy, as well as t-shirts based on ink sketches I’ve designed, printed to order from Teemill.
 Take a look around and see if there’s anything you like!

 Also included are some life drawing sketches, mostly drawn at The Moon and Nude life drawing society, at The Sun Pub in Clapham, over the last couple of years.
 Others were drawn at my kitchen table from reference images.
 Trying to interpret the effort and creativity of a life model’s pose, in person, on to the page in a limited time, makes for a really fun contrasting challenge to the more strict movie drawings.

 I’d love to create more work to order – whether portraits of friends, partners, family or loved ones, or of your favourite movies & TV shows (or a combination of the two, as in this sketch for my good friend, fellow podcast host, and Columbo fan Gali).